Department of Antiquities

 Von Bothmer Study Room, Floor 3

-Please note that there are a limited number of working spaces in the Study Room (4-6) and all individuals in a group should book separately.
+At present, visitors are asked to book appointments a minimum of four to six weeks in advance of a proposed visit as a majority of material is stored off-site.
+There are a limited number of working spaces in the Study Room (4-6) and all individuals in a group should book separately.
 Additional researchers unnamed in the booking will not be admitted.

 CLOSURES AND DELAYS